isabella232/intrical.github.io/README.md

 ###Original content
 Copyright 2014, Intrical LLC.
 All rights reserved on the Intrical name and logos*, some rights reserved on the rest:
 * Text content of this website is freely released under the [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) license.
-If you share our values and/or expertise and want to use our words to describe them, you're welcome to do so (though endorsement would require a conversation).
+If you share our values and/or expertise areas and want to use our words to describe them, you're welcome to do so (though endorsement would require a conversation).
 * Intrical-originated code (html/css/js) is freely released under the [MIT Expat License](http://opensource.org/licenses/MIT).
 No warranties, but we'll probably help you harvest the code if you ask nicely.

 *logos created by [Meredith Wish](http://thoughtfulwish.com/)